rsoetirto/rsoetirto/README.md

 I recently earned an M.S. in Business Analytics from the University of Southern California (USC).
 I'm interested in the interdisciplinary nature of data-driven storytelling across media, tech, and business.

-Armed with a bachelor's degree in English and and previous work experience in TV and broadcast, my unique background reflects my fervor for synthesizing **communication** and **data**, the **humanities** and the **sciences**, as insperable parts to generate actionable insights.
+With a bachelor's degree in English and experience in broadcast, streaming, and communications, I bring a unique blend of **communication** and **data**, the **humanities** and the **sciences**—integrating these inseparable elements to generate actionable business and management insights.

 Follow my coding journey here!
 I code in **R**, **SQL**, and **Python**.